The Waikato River Trails - 'the Taniwha' track - Taupo Accommodation Booking request

 Cellphone coverage is only in place for about 40% of the entire trail.
 Ensure that the blue bi-directional markers are followed as it is possible to get lost when on the trail!
 Many of these markers have GPS positions, likely cellphone signal quality and a unique number - remember that in NZ the emergency services phone number is 111.

 In addition to the obvious building of distance and stamina, I felt it was important to be self-supporting during my run of the Taniwha.
 I also wanted to complete the run with no waste or rubbish left behind, not a scrap.
 To achieve this I chose to place drop-bags at Arapuni, Waipapa and Whakamaru.
 I will be forever grateful to Linda and my two children for meeting me at Waipapa (around the half-way mark) to encourage me onwards.
-My artistic daughter decorated the drop-bags with enthusiastic messages and sage words of advice - "walk the hill" - was gold (and proved to be prophetic.
+My artistic daughter decorated the drop-bags with enthusiastic messages and her sage words of advice - "walk the hill" - were gold.
 The bags were dropped in a north-to-south fashion as I drove south and close to the road so they were easy to position.
 With a Camelbak full of water and stomach full of butterflies it was time to tame the Taniwha, starting at the Atiamuri end.

 Taming the Taniwha